JuliaManifolds/Manopt.jl/docs/src/tutorials/GeodesicRegression.md

 ```

 In this tutorial we present an approach to solve this using an alternating gradient descent scheme.
-To be precise, we define the cost funcion now on the product manifold
+To be precise, we define the cost function now on the product manifold

 ``` julia
 struct RegressionCost2{T}